mattmc3/antidote/tests/test_cmd_help.md

   -v, --version        Show application version

 commands:
-  help      Show documentation
-  load      Statically source all bundles from the plugins file bundle    Clone bundle(s) and generate the static load script install   Clone a new bundle and add it to your plugins file update    Update antidote and its cloned bundles
+  bundle    Clone bundle(s) and generate the static load script install   Clone a new bundle and add it to your plugins file update    Update antidote and its cloned bundles